costlund/Buto-Plugin-WfTable/README.md

 Render data in table.
 Set data/i18n to avoid translation for tbody.
+Use param row_click to add javascript to tr tag.

 ```
 type: widget